Elcapitanoe/Elcapitanoe/README.md

 Hi there!
 <img align="right" src="https://github-readme-stats-one-bice.vercel.app/api?username=elcapitanoe&show_icons=true&include_all_commits=true&count_private=true&theme=nord&hide_border=true" width="400"/>

-Still figuring things out with system setups, automation, and self-hosting.
-I usually mess around with things like Proxmox, Docker, and Linux when I have some free time.
-Most of what you’ll see here comes from experimentation.
-It might not be all that useful, but it’s definitely been fun to work on.
+I'm still figuring things out when it comes to system setups, automation, and self-hosting.
+In my free time, I like to experiment with Proxmox, Docker, and various Linux setups.
+Most of what I share here comes from hands-on tinkering.
+It might not always be the most practical, but it's been a great learning experience.

 <img src="https://komarev.com/ghpvc/?username=elcapitanoe&color=7490ac&style=flat" />